typings/typings/docs/faq.md

 `tsc` will automatically read typings for npm modules.
 Why do we still need `typings install npm:<pkg>`?

-This is especially useful when the module is a private module written by you.
-If the module depends on modules that does not have built in typings, you can add `typings.json` and include the typings you need, and then your consumer can use `typings install npm:<pkg>` to install the typings needed by your module.
+This is because `tsc` can only resolve npm dependencies if they are also typed.
+To get around this limitation, the module authors can add a `typings.json` in their module to specify the typings needed.
+When you consume such module, you can use `typings install npm:<pkg>` to install those typings